-Whenever we are first learning to drive, it is constantly instilled in us to learn and follow the rules of the road.
+When we learn to drive, it is constantly instilled in us to learn and follow the rules of the road – whether that means having the right car insurance or knowing your UK road signs.
 It can often be hard enough to fully understand the laws for the UK roads, never mind those of foreign countries if you ever go driving abroad.

 There are some rather bizarre road rules out there and we've compiled a list of the ten weirdest driving laws around the world.